SebastianLoos/apolloopendriveconverter/README.md

 ### Berlin Road Inspection Data
 Data for the Berlin Road Inspection is publicly available on the official [FIS-Broker](https://fbinter.stadt-berlin.de/fb/index.jsp) of the government of Berlin.
 It is found under the category "Verkehr" and the application "Straßenbefahrung 2014".
+A detailed description of all available data can be found [here (PDF)](https://fbinter.stadt-berlin.de/fb_daten/beschreibung/datenformatbeschreibung/Datenformatbeschreibung_Stra%C3%9Fenbefahrung_2014.pdf).

 ![brifisbroker](img/bri_fisbroker.png)

 From there, various services providing data on the different feature layers can be accessed.
 This includes a WMS for image data and WFS services for each feature of the data set.
-Currently, only road markings ("Fahrbahnmarkierung Linie") and curbstone ("Bordstein") features are supported by the conversion tool.
+Currently, only road markings (["Fahrbahnmarkierung Linie"](https://daten.berlin.de/datensaetze/stra%C3%9Fenbefahrung-2014-fahrbahnmarkierung-linie-wfs)) and curbstone (["Bordstein"](https://daten.berlin.de/datensaetze/stra%C3%9Fenbefahrung-2014-bordstein-wfs)) features are supported by the conversion tool.
+An overview of the available WFS can also be found [here](https://daten.berlin.de/tags/stra%C3%9Fenbefahrung).
 To download the respective feature in a given area, it has to be directly requested from the API via an HTTP request.
 This can be done directly in the browser.
 This is an example of a request for the "Bordstein" feature in a bounding box with the corners at the coordinates 375183.00,5820910.04 and 377867.68,5818479.47: